hlt-mt/TM-Cleaner/README.md

 ## The tool
 The tool includes the [BiCleaner](https://github.com/bitextor/bicleaner) software.
 BiCleaner applies a two step process for deciding if a TU is correct or wrong.
-Initialy, it use a set of hard-coded rules such as languages verification, encoding errors, very different lengths in parallel sentences, etc. If a TU passes these rules, lexical and shallow features are extracted from the source and target sentences and then a classifier assignes a score from 0 (dirty) to 1 (clean).
+Initially, it uses a set of hard-coded rules such as languages verification, encoding errors, very different lengths in parallel sentences, etc. If a TU passes these rules, lexical and shallow features are extracted from the source and target sentences and then a classifier assignes a score from 0 (dirty) to 1 (clean).
 A cutting-threshold on the classifier score is used to take the final decision.

-BiCleaner gives the possibility to use several classification algorithms such as svm, nn, adaboost, random forest, extremelly randomized tree, etc. The classifier should be trained and models are avialable covering 30 languages (3 Spanish-*, 1 German-Italian, 26 English-*).
+BiCleaner gives the possibility to use several classification algorithms such as svm, nn, adaboost, random forest, extremely randomized trees, etc. The classifier should be trained and models are available covering 30 languages (3 Spanish-*, 1 German-Italian, 26 English-*).

 The tool is accessible by an API that allows a user to process one or multiple TUs at the time.
 More details about the API specifications are available below.